teije05-art/PJJ-Parallel-DEV/mem-agent-mcp/README.md

-# mem-agent-mcp
+# Project Jupiter - Advanced Planning & Learning System

-This is an MCP server for our model [driaforall/mem-agent](https://huggingface.co/driaforall/mem-agent), which can be connected to apps like Claude Desktop or Lm Studio to interact with an obsidian-like memory system.
+Project Jupiter is a semi-autonomous planning system with intelligent memory management.
+This MCP server integrates with our specialized [driaforall/mem-agent](https://huggingface.co/driaforall/mem-agent) model, enabling connection to Claude Desktop, LM Studio, and other applications for obsidian-like memory operations with multi-iteration learning loops.

 ## Supported Platforms